Hugos68/vite-plugin-pagefind/README.md

 ### assets_dir

-The directory where the static assets are located relative to the project's root as specified in the vite config.
+The directory where the static assets are located relative to the project's root as specified in the Vite config.

 _default_: 'public'

+### pagefind_dir

+The directory part of the URL you use to import the pagefind script on your site.
+For example, if you use `/pagefind/pagefind.js`, the `pagefind_dir` is `pagefind`.
+If you use `/search/static/pagefind/pagefind.js`, the `pagefind_dir` is `search/static/pagefind`.

+_default_: 'pagefind'

 ### build_command